unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 ### Resolver need reconfigure and reconfigureFor methods

 This methods would combine calls to #reset+#setMany which should simplify some end user flows requiring 1 signature and 1 tx instead of 2.

+### Inability to fetch all records for given domain

+Current solidity specification doesn't allow to build a resolver where one could query all the records of the given domain.